RishiRamraj/amtk/README.md

 # amtk
 The Asynchronous Message Tool Kit.
-Testing utilities for the AMQP.
+Utilities for the AMQP.